-Cost, quality, and timeliness are the key focal areas of our global logistics operations at EMC, as our customers expect our product to be delivered on time, in perfect condition, and at a competitive price.
-We have consistently found that working to reduce our carbon impact helps us execute on those objectives.
+Timeliness, quality and cost are the focus of our global logistics operations at EMC, as our customers expect our product to be delivered on time, in perfect condition and at a competitive price.
+Working to reduce our carbon impact helps us execute on these objectives.
 For example, choosing a transport route or mode with a lower carbon footprint often leads to lower cost.

 Partnering with Our Carriers